FRC2713/Robot2020-ACE/README.md

 # Components

-Events and Actions should not directly use low level classes(SM,RobotMap,WPILib,etc.).
+Events and Actions should not directly use low level classes(SM,WPILib,etc.).
 Only Components should use low level classes.
 Components should represent or manage a specific hardware or software resource.

 Components should provide a well defined and well formed API, that promotes code readability and minimizes the need for code changes  from hardware or software changes.